shinw97/DL-based-bees-counting-classification-and-analytical-model/README.md

 ## Some brief intro about the project...
-This project was developed in conjunction with my Academic Project I and II (final year project) during my CS study in University of Malaya.
+This project was developed in conjunction with my Academic Project I and II (final year project) during my CS degree in University of Malaya.
+The collaboration is made with Malaysian Agricultural Research and Development Institute (MARDI), a subdivision under the Ministry of Agriculture and Agro-based Industry Malaysia.

 The project aimed to achieve three major objectives:

 1. Develop an automated computer vision-based counting and classification model.
 2. Tabulate and provide visualization of the data for the domain experts to perform deeper research on bees behaviour.